State Lawmakers Discuss Legislation Addressing School Shooter Drills

 Rep. Dafna Michaelson Jenet chaired the state legislature’s School Safety Interim Committee where the issue came up.

-“There are number people looking into this right now and trying figure out what best way.”
+“There are a number people that are looking into this right now and trying figure out what is the best way.”

 She says legislation addressing school shooting drills is in discussion.

-“We understand value of drills.
-Nobody has died in a fire at schools since we started doing these fire drills, but at what point does the drill become part of the problem.”
+“We understand the value of drills.
+Nobody has died in a fire at schools since we started doing these fire drills, but at what point does the drill become part of the problem?”

 Michaelson Jenet says lawmakers are especially concerned about the frequency and realistic nature of some drills and those are among the issues they could address in legislation.